lbr77/lbr77/AWESOME-STARS.md

 - [Closty/duanwangzhi](https://github.com/Closty/duanwangzhi) - Shorten your links without serves because it based on Cloudflare workers function with minimalist style.Hope u like:)
 - [AyagawaSeirin/PandownloadFake](https://github.com/AyagawaSeirin/PandownloadFake) - 虚假的Pandownload验证“服务器”
 - [maple3142/GDIndex](https://github.com/maple3142/GDIndex) - A Google Drive Index built with Vue Running on CloudFlare Workers
-- [neoascetic/rawgithack](https://github.com/neoascetic/rawgithack) - Serves files from github, bitbucket and gitlab, but with the correct content types
 - [LiuChangFreeman/OneIndexServerless](https://github.com/LiuChangFreeman/OneIndexServerless) - Serverless version of OneIndex, which can be deployed on aliyun.com
 - [shw2018/hexo-blog-fly](https://github.com/shw2018/hexo-blog-fly) - This is my personal blog repository.
 Now,it is open for everyone to download and modify.
 If it can help you to build your blog or you like the repo, could you give me a star !
 Thank you!